Towards Continual, Online, Self-Supervised Depth: Soft Task-Boundaries

 \section{Soft Task-Boundaries}

-Unlike general continual learning research, the task boundaries are unknown which is more practical.
-Task in current setting can be considered as a domain.
-For example, day time images represent a different task compared to night images.
+Unlike general continual learning research, the task boundaries are unknown, which is more practical.
+Different scenes can be treated as different tasks.
+For example, day-time images represent a different task compared to night images.
 Similarly, indoor scenes represent a different task compared to outdoor scenes.
+Furthermore, a task can be further sub-divided into sub-tasks.
+For example, indoor scenes can be divided into classroom and kitchen scenes, and outdoor scenes can be divided into residential and highway scenes.
+The proposed approach is applicable to any classification of tasks.

 The profile of the loss can provide us with valuable hints towards task boundaries.
 A converged loss is expected to remain stable over a period of time.
 A significant change in the loss value may indicate that the task has changed.